eriktholmes/interpreting_mnist/README.md

 ## ✈️ Overview
 1) MLP experimentation (current task): We train a basic MLP on raw and normalized MNIST inputs, log internal states, track activation sparsity over training, and visualize how internal representations shift.
+     - The first goal is to showcase the importance of normalization: we investigate activation mean/variance within the model, as well as neuron health, before and after normalization.
+Towards this we will cover techniques to probe the internals of the network, from simply logging activations in forward passes to implementing hooks for gradient tracking.
+We will also use activation heatmaps, and PCA to try and 'see' what the model is doing.
+     - Ultimately, one of the goals is to understand things commonly discussed in interpretability like polysemanticity, and superposition.
+Towards that we will investigate
-2) CNN experimentation (coming soon): We extend the same tools and analysis to a simple convolutional network.
+3) CNN experimentation (coming soon): We extend the same tools and analysis to a simple convolutional network.
 The goal is to compare how spatially-aware architectures differ from vectorized MLPs.

 ### Learning objectives
 This repo is intended to be both a learning tool and a educational resource.
 It walks through: